gardener/website-generator/README.md

 The build is parameterized by means of environment variables.

 #### Locations
-The build will apply some heuristics and infer `documentation` and `gardener` are the names of clonded repos that are peer to `website-generator`.
+The build will apply some heuristics and infer `documentation` and `gardener` are the names of cloned repos that are peer to `website-generator`.
 To override their paths, use the coresponding environment variables:
 - `GARDENER_DOCUMENTATION_PATH` sets the path to the documentation repo (default: `/documentation`)
 - `GARDENER_WEBSITE_PATH` sets the path to the build output repo (default: `/website`)
 - `GARDENER_GENERATOR_PATH` changes the infered location of `website-generator`defaulting to the directory where the build script is executed.